Nate Poole was bound for San Francisco...

 "...you're...a...criminal...from the future..."

+She set me down again as easily as before, and steadied me as I clung to the railing.
 "I ney am a criminal, Nathaniel, regardless of what he told you," she said.
 "I am a revolutionary."

 For some reason, this story fought me tooth and nail all through the first draft, editing, and even into the final paste-up.
 That's odd, seeing as I am fascinated with trains, and am well familiar with the history of the period.
 Be that as it may, this was my first attempt at Period Sci Fi, and I daresay it came out well.
 It has all the requesites of good genre fiction: exotic location, esoteric characters, very real and serious conflict, rising tension, hard-hitting action - and I managed to make some pointed observations about our society (where it came from and where it's going) in the process.
 For all the hell it put me through, I am pleased with the outcome, and the characters are among my favorites.